-The Company has chosen the Dentsu Group Code of Conduct to define the parameters of acceptable behavior, which ensures that Directors, Executive Officers and employees comply with all laws, regulations and the Articles of Incorporation during the course of their duties and that business is conducted appropriately.
+The Company and subsidiaries have chosen the Dentsu Group Code of Conduct to define the parameters of acceptable behavior, which ensures that Directors, Executive Officers and employees comply with all laws, regulations and the Articles of Incorporation during the course of their duties and that business is conducted appropriately.
 The CSR Committee is charged with maintaining and further enhancing the Internal Control System.

 - Compliance System for Directors, Executive Officers and Employees - i.
 Directors and Executive Officers must perform their duties appropriately, in accordance with various rules and regulations, including the Rules for the Board of Directors and the Rules for the Executive Management Committee as well as the Rules for Directors and Audit & Supervisory Board Members and the Rules for Executive Officers. - ii.
 If a Director or an Executive Officer discovers a violation of the prevailing laws or comes across any other serious compliance-related issue, it is imperative that he/she report it without delay to the Board of Directors as well as the Executive Management Committee.
 Audit & Supervisory Board Members must also be immediately advised of the circumstances. - iii.
 The departments reporting to the CSR Committee create internal policies and manuals and conduct training to maintain and further enhance the compliance system for employees.
 The Internal Audit Office, which reports directly to the Representative Director, conducts internal audits. - iv.
-The Company has set up an internal hotline and has also established internal and external contact points for insider reporting to respond appropriately in the event a law is broken or some other internal compliance issue arises. - v.
+The Company has set up an internal hotline and has also established internal and external contact points for insider reporting to respond appropriately in the event a law is broken or some other internal compliance issue arises.

+- v.
 If Audit & Supervisory Board Members state opinions on the compliance system or require steps to improve the system, Directors and Executive Officers must respond without delay and make the recommended improvements. - vi.
 The Company has a department to facilitate the termination of business relationships with organized crime groups and elements thereof-termed "antisocial forces" in Japan-when a link is discovered and to resolutely refuse any and all future transactions.
-This department functions as the liaison between the affected in-house division and the relevant authorities to expedite an appropriate course of action.

-- 2) Systems to Ensure Efficient Execution of Duties by Directors and Executive Officers - i.
+This department functions as the liaison between the affected in-house division and the relevant authorities to expedite an appropriate course of action. - 2) Systems to Ensure Efficient Execution of Duties by Directors and Executive Officers - i.
 To support the efficient execution of duties by Directors and Executive Officers, the Board of Directors and the Executive Management Committee, and the Business Supervision Committee, all principal committees and specialized committees hold meetings where important matters pertaining to management policy and strategy are determined in an appropriate and flexible manner. - ii.
-Items resolved at these meetings are conveyed through the corporate structure, with urgent items transmitted to all employees via the internal electronic bulletin board to expedite implementation. - iii.
-The launch of Dentsu Aegis Network Ltd., which controls Dentsu Group companies overseas, is the pillar of an evolving structure to facilitate efficient decision-making and execution of duties in the overseas business segment. - 3) Storage and Management of Information Related to the Execution of Duties by Directors and Executive Officers Information concerning the execution of duties by Directors and Executive Officers is stored and managed appropriately, in accordance with the Company's documentation management regulations and information management rules. - 4) Risk Management System - i.
+Items resolved at these meetings are conveyed through the corporate structure, with urgent items transmitted to all employees via the internal electronic bulletin board to expedite implementation. - 3) Storage and Management of Information Related to the Execution of Duties by Directors and Executive Officers i.
 To maintain and enhance the structure that prevents risks from occurring and minimizes damage caused in the event such risks become a reality, Dentsu has put Risk management rules in place and also prioritizes key risks and formulates concrete measures appropriate for such risks that can be put into effect should a response be required.